Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/Module_06_sd_card_and_hw_run/README.md

 [INFO]: TEST PASSED
 ```

 Now run the executable to generate data to create the particle animation in the next module:

 ```
 ./ps_app_animate.exe --timesteps 300
 ```

 Copy the `animation_data.txt` from the board to the `Module_07_results/data/` folder if you want to create an animation out of it.

 ```
 scp animation_data.txt <user>@<ip-address>:/<project-dir>/Module_07_results/data/.
 ```

-# References
+## References

 * [Vitis Compiler Command](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/vitiscommandcompiler.html#wrj1504034328013)

-# Next Steps
+## Next Steps

 After running the design on hardware, you can compare the performance between the Python, C++, and AI Engine NBody Simulators in the next module, [Module 07 - Results](../Module_07_results).

-© Copyright 2021 Xilinx, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.